 Your data matters, too

 Integrations matter, but so does the quality of your data.
 If you’re forecasting with spreadsheets, you know how foundational your data is.
 Why?
 Your forecast is only as good as your data.
-Having a sophisticated WFM is not going to magically make your forecasts accurate.
+Having sophisticated WFM software is not going to magically make your forecasts accurate.
 That’s why you may want to ask about the data support your prospective vendor provides.

 Your future WFM vendor should be as concerned as you are about your data.
 Inquire about how they will support your data’s quality and integrity.
-Learn about the training, customer success support, consulting services and other professional services they provide.
+Learn about the training, customer success support, consulting services, and other professional services they provide.
 Ask about how the onboarding process ensures your data integration is done right.
 Knowing how your data needs will be met helps you succeed in your forecasting goals.

-Forecasting for your future activities
+Forecasting for your activities

-Adjusting for future campaigns, events, holidays and activities
+Adjusting for future campaigns, events, holidays, and activities

 Like your data, future campaigns and events influence your forecast.
 Upcoming holidays and marketing create fluctuations in your activity volumes.
 Being able to factor your business intelligence into a WFM tool is ideal for solving these forecasting problems.

 When vetting your next software, ask about how you can adjust for known anomalies and events in a forecast.
 See how seasonal variations and market trends are referenced and analyzed.
 Assess how these features may work for you and your business.
-In injixo, for example, events are simple tags while public holiday calendars are preloaded for ease-of-use.
+In injixo, for example, events are simple tags while public holiday calendars are preloaded for ease of use.

 There may be many more factors to consider when selecting your WFM finalist.
-But you and your team are the ultimate decision makers.
+But you and your team are the ultimate decision-makers.
 Forecasting accurately with the right WFM software is important for getting the right staffing and supporting your goals (including your service levels).
 Trust your judgement and focus on the goals that you are trying to achieve.

 Here are some quick takeaways from this article: